Paying your cleaning employees fairly and on time keeps them motivated, reduces turnover, and improves service quality.

 Ensure fair pay and quality of work

-Ensure your employees’ pay reflects the time and effort required to complete the job.
-Finally, conduct quality checks to catch any mistakes workers could have made in a rush to finish tasks.
+Ensure your employees’ pay reflects the time and effort required to complete the job, and as Axel mentioned, conduct quality checks to catch any mistakes workers could have made in a rush to finish tasks.

-You can use Connecteam’s digital forms to create a quality control checklist that workers can use to verify they’ve done everything properly before leaving their job sites.
+You can use Connecteam’s digital checklists to create a quality control checklist that workers can use to verify they’ve done everything properly before leaving their job sites.

 Commissions